17 Best Portuguese Desserts

 #1 Egg Pudding – Pudim de Ovos

-As “all” Portuguese desserts, this pudding is done with plenty of eggs.
-The recipe is quite simple, egg, milk, and a peel of orange or lemon joined together and cooked over a boiling water bath in the oven.
-This pudding is very similar to the Spanish Flan Pudding or the French Crème Caramel.
+As with “all” Portuguese desserts, this pudding is made with plenty of eggs.
+The recipe is quite simple: egg, milk, and a peel of orange or lemon are joined together and cooked over a boiling water bath in the oven.
+This pudding resembles the Spanish Flan Pudding or the French Crème Caramel.

 Egg pudding, one of the best Portuguese Desserts